GoogleChrome/web.dev/src/site/content/en/blog/perception-toolkit/index.md

 The open-source Web Perception Toolkit helps you add visual search to your website.
 It passes a device camera stream through a set of detectors that map real-world objects, here called "targets", to content on your site.
-This is done with.
+This mapping is defined using Structured Data (JSON-LD) on your site.
 With this data, you can present the right information in a customizable UI.

 I'll show you enough of this to give you a taste of how it works.
 For a complete